botui/botui/README.md

     content: 'how are you?'
   })
 }).then(() => {
-  return botui.action.button({ // let user do something
+  return botui.action.button({ // let the user perform an action
     delay: 1000,
     action: [
       {